danmasta/env/README.md

 env('DEV'); // true if NODE_ENV = 'development' or undefined
 ```

-## Type Coercion
-When values are set on `process.env`, by default they are always converted to a string.
-This makes it awkward when using boolean values or other primitive types.
-When getting a variable using this package, it will be converted back to it's native type if possible.
-This includes: `true`, `false`, `null`, `undefined`, `NaN`, and `number`.

 ## Contact
-If you have any questions feel free to get in touch with the maintainers of the project:
+If you have any questions feel free to get in touch :

 Name | Role | Email
 -----|------|------